Shrew Quickstart

 chimera weasel that pins three

-small-model defaults, ships a curated skill set, and adds a
+small-model defaults, ships a curated 21-skill bundle, layers an

 Prerequisites